A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 2. What is Herbal Tea?

-2.1 Definition of herbal tea:
+2.1 Definition of Herbal tea:

 Herbal tea is an infusion beverage made of different herbs, seeds, spices, roots, leaves, or flowers in hot water.
 These teas are consumed for their aroma, mild flavor, & therapeutic benefits.